Written By: Insperity

-Insight into internal relationships and dynamics between departments and teams
+- Insight into internal relationships and dynamics between departments and teams (organizational politics).

-Understanding of how the different parts of the organization work together to achieve
+- Understanding how the different parts of the organization work together to achieve common goals.

 If you rush to make changes without first assessing the situation, you could risk making detrimental changes that in turn negatively impact culture, trust, morale and turnover – to say nothing of profitability.

 As a general rule, older employees place importance on company tradition and culture.
 Be sensitive to the appearance of disrespecting either.
 Again, seek out the wealth of organizational knowledge at your disposal via tenured employees.
 Ask them about how certain processes or strategies came about.
 Find out what’s working and what’s not.
 Solicit their opinions and ideas.

 Recognize that change can feel unwelcome and stressful for some employees, especially for those who have been doing the same thing for a long time and have built up a comfort level with the routine.
 If you proceed with changes after careful evaluation, make sure you avoid common change-management mistakes: